Welcome to Ladybird Class

 Our topics for the year are:

 Autumn term: What makes Britain Great?

-(Here we will learn all about our home country and exploring things such as the Royal family and the NHS as well as researching Florence Nightingale)
+(Here we will learn all about our home country and exploring things such as castles and why we have them as well as the Royal family.

 Spring term: Are we nearly there yet?

 (We will be learning about the evolution of transport from the past into our lifetime.
 Peddle power to space travel)

 Summer term: Is water everywhere?